Omoli822/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to our blog

 ---

+## we talk about adhd and how crazy we are